LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 ### ToArray and ToList

 `ToArray` and `ToList` take an observable sequence and package it into an array or an instance of `List<T>` respectively.
-As with all of the single collection operations, these return an observable source that waits for their input sequence to completes, and then produces the array or list as the single value, after which they immediately complete.
-This example uses `ToArray` to collect all 5 elements from a source sequence into an array, and uses the `await` to extract that array from the sequence that `ToArray` returns:
+As with all of the single collection operations, these return an observable source that waits for their input sequence to complete, and then produces the array or list as the single value, after which they immediately complete.
+This example uses `ToArray` to collect all 5 elements from a source sequence into an array, and uses `await` to extract that array from the sequence that `ToArray` returns:

 ```cs
 TimeSpan period = TimeSpan.FromMilliseconds(200);